stefanoabalsamo79/test-data-api/README.md

 make destroy # perform terraform destroy and then remove all the infrastructure
 ```

-## Testing the existing endpoint endpoint from cli or browser
+## Testing the existing endpoint from cli or browser

 After the deployment you will see as output AWS Api Gateway the base invoke url: